COMP2281/software-engineering-group-17/documentation/Requirement-Specification.md

 #### Agile Versus Plan Driven

-We will be taking an agile scrum approach to development, as it helps us in several ways:
+We will be taking an agile Scrum approach to development, as it helps us in several ways:

 1. Adaptability to Change

-Features and priorities will greatly change as development progresses, so with scrum we can rapidly change aspects of the project without losing progress.
+Features and priorities will greatly change as development progresses, so with Scrum we can rapidly change aspects of the project without losing progress.
 A waterfall approach to development would not allow this kind of adaptability.

 2. Client Involvement